Isamu Oguni President and CEO

 (3) Procurement of materials and parts

-The manufacturing function of the OPTEX GROUP is mostly maintained by OPTEX MFG CO., LTD., which was founded for the purpose of separating and integrating the manufacturing functions of OPTEX Co., Ltd. and OPTEX FA CO., LTD. to enhance the production capacity and then contribute to the growth of the business of the OPTEX GROUP.
+The manufacturing function of the Optex Group is maintained mainly by OPTEX MFG CO., LTD., which was founded for the purpose of separating and integrating the manufacturing functions of OPTEX CO., LTD. and OPTEX FA CO., LTD. to enhance the production of the Optex Group.
+In March 2021, the group is changing the system to a system that can centrally manage production and procurement strategies by relocating the production divisions of OPTEX MFG CO., LTD. and CCS Inc. to the same base.
+In the future, Optex Group will also supervise the production functions of CCS Inc. to pursue the synergy of the entire group.

-The mother factory promotes researches of mass-production technologies, systemization of management technologies, and visualization of production sites.
+The mother factory promotes research of mass-production technologies, systemization of management technologies, and visualization of production sites.
 Also, the mother factory plays a role to “establish and grow” global production sites.

 (Taken from the website of the company)